 We can see in the above figure that despite of the significant amount of distortion the voltage and the current parameters are apparently in phase with each other.

 However if we apply the “phase angle cosine” term to the above would give rise to an incorrect inference regarding the power supply being having a power factor of 1.0

 The upper and the lower waveforms indicate the amount of harmonic content of the current.

 Here the “fundamental harmonic content” is indicated in comparison with an amplitude of 100%, while the higher harmonics are presented as the supplementary percentages of the fundamental amplitude.

 However since the real power is determined only by the fundamental component, while the other supplementary harmonics only represent the apparent power, the actual power factor may be quite under 1.0.

 We call this deviation by the term distortion factor which is fundamentally responsible for giving rise to a non-unity power factor in SMPS units.

 A general expression which addresses the connection between the real and the apparent power may be given as follows:

-the diagram below, we can witness a situation which shows a perfect power
+Referring to the diagram below, we can witness a situation which shows a perfect power factor correction.

 We can see that here the current waveform quite ideally replicates the voltage waveform as both are apparently running in phase and in sync with each other.